-Our early experiences mold us in myriad ways, and certainly having excess exposure to stress hormones can influence adult behavior and personality.
-But a genetic tendency to release stress hormones more quickly isn’t a life sentence to chronic anxiety.
+Our early experiences can mold us in a myriad of ways.
+Certainly, having excessive exposure to stress hormones can influence both adult behavior and personality.
+However, a genetic tendency to release stress hormones more quickly isn’t a life sentence to chronic anxiety.

-There are those who will develop severe problems with anxiety and react in negative ways, perhaps turning to addictive behaviors to cope, or developing “thrill-seeking” tendencies because that adrenaline rush has become their norm, and they can’t function without it.
-But there are many others who will take control of their own destiny, seeking out support and developing strategies to reprogram their stress response in healthy ways.
+There are those who will develop severe problems with anxiety and react in negative ways.
+They may turn to addictive behaviors to cope, or develop “thrill-seeking” tendencies because that adrenaline rush has become their norm and they can’t function without it.
+But there are many others who will take control of their own destiny.
+There are those who will seek out support and develop strategies to reprogram their stress response in healthy ways.
 So much more than genetics is at play.

 How Stressful Was Your Home?

 One potential factor is the environment in which you grew up.
 Research has shown that there can be a relationship between parental behavior and childhood anxiety – in both positive and negative ways.
 While a calm, nurturing environment can help children feel safe, thus boosting emotional health and mitigating the traits and behaviors of excessive worrying, the opposite is also true.
 Parents who are overly protective or controlling can project their own fears onto their children, increasing that natural trend towards worry.

 I have found that every anxious patient I’ve treated had some unresolved issue from childhood, even when she insisted that her childhood was rosy.
 That’s why when I’m asked how to stop anxiety I encourage women to take a deeper look.
 Even in a happy childhood, there may be pieces that need acknowledgement and healing before you can learn to leave your worry behind.